Stemt/hashmap_benchmarks/README.md

 ### uint32 re set (reinsertions)

 Tests how long it takes to reinsert [BENCH_INSERTIONS](./src/bench_config.h) amount of uint32 keys and values into the hashmap, after the same keys/values had previously been inserted and removed.

 Some hashmaps may experience faster insertions after previously having had a lot of insertions and removals.
-This is because initial insertions are more likely to experience collisions and grow/rehashing events.
+This is because initial insertions are more likely to trigger collisions and grow/rehashing events.
 This test should mainly give an indication of if the hashmap shrinks after a bunch of removals and how this impacts performance compared to hashmaps that don't shrink.

 ### memory usage at end